chienhuawang/tony_data_science.io/index.md

 ### About Me

 Data Scientist with over five years of experience, specializing in transforming complex data into actionable insights that drive business impact.
-My expertise spans Python, machine learning, large language model fine-tuning, and data visualization, complemented by hands-on experience with Azure, AWS and product analytics through A/B testing.
+My expertise spans Python, machine learning, large language model fine-tuning, and data visualization, complemented by hands-on experience with Microsoft Azure, Amazon AWS and product analytics through A/B testing.
 I am passionate about leveraging cutting-edge techniques to optimize decision-making and thrive on solving real-world challenges with innovative solutions.

 ---